If you’re finishing your graduate year you will need to know your entitlements regarding your future pay.

 You can find pay rates from the members menu.

 No. Generally if you remain in a clinical ward-based role you do not proceed beyond the ‘Year 8 and thereafter’ grade of RN/M8 (public sector).
-As different agreements have different incremental levels please contact the ANMF for any queries.
+However you should familiarise yourself with the clause in your EBA about how to become a Clinical Nurse Specialist, as this is a clinical position that you may wish to work towards and apply for.
+As different agreements have different incremental levels, please contact the ANMF for any queries.

 EBA pay increases

-In addition to your annual pay increments, under your EBA you are entitled to annual pay increases during the life of the agreement.
-For instance, the 2016-20 Victorian public sector nurses and midwives’ agreement, will have another pay increase from 1 December 2020.
-The April wage increases provided net pay parity with NSW public sector nurses and midwives.
+In addition to your annual pay increments, under your EBA you are entitled to pay increases during the life of the agreement.
+For instance, public sector nurses and midwives will have their next pay rise in December 2021.

 Where can I find my agreement?